-Our office staff and physicians are a group of caring people who are committed to carrying on the long-standing tradition of helping people improve their health and overcome problems by means of diagnosis and treatment with osteopathic manipulative medicine.
+Our office staff and physicians are a group of caring people who are committed to carrying on the long-standing tradition of helping people improve their health and overcome problems by means of diagnosis and treatment with osteopathic manipulative medicine (OMM).

 The Osteopathic Manipulative Medicine (OMM) practice at PCOM consists of physicians who specialize in OMT and Neuromusculoskeletal Medicine.
-Many common complaints such as low back pain, neck pain, headache, shoulder problems, carpal tunnel syndrome, and knee problems may be helped with this treatment.
-It may also be helpful in patients with other medical problems affecting the gastrointestinal, cardiac, pulmonary, and other systems as an adjunct to routine medical treatment.
+Many common complaints such as lower back pain, neck pain, headache, shoulder problems, carpal tunnel syndrome and knee problems may be helped with this treatment.
+It may also be helpful in patients with other medical problems affecting the gastrointestinal, cardiac, pulmonary and other systems as an adjunct to routine medical treatment.

 We treat people of all ages, infant through elderly and everyone in between.